tommi-jt/2019_4/pages/README.md

 ## Demonstration

-* Time and place: Demo #1: Wednesday 27.2.
+* <!--Time and place: Demo #1: Wednesday 27.2.
 14-16 B119, Demo #2 Thursday 7.3.
-12-14 CK111. <!-- Hopefully a doodle questionnaire will be sent out after the start of the course with potential times. -->
+12-14 CK111. -->Hopefully a doodle questionnaire will be sent out after the start of the course with potential times.
 * **Mandatory!** Contact the course assistant if you can not make the Demo session.
 The Demo session is mandatory to get a passing grade!
-* All projects will be loaded onto a presentation machine, which you may use for the demonstration.
-* Alternatively you can present with your own laptop.
+* You can present with your own laptop.
 In this case you may want to arrive early to test that the laptop works properly with the projector.
+* All projects will also be loaded onto a presentation machine, which you may use for the demonstration.
+However there have been issues with this in the past so presenting with your own laptop is recommended.
 * Approximately (at most) 5 minutes per project.
 * Slides are not required for the presentation and generally not recommended unless you have a specific reason to use them.